-Our doctoral level classes are essentially student-created independent studies in which the students research to find the most relevant books or other resources on a topic or topics such as those listed below or compiled as a resource that will enhance the historical, philosophical, and/or theological substance of a writing project they intend to create.
+Our doctoral level classes are essentially student-created independent studies in which the students, mentored by faculty, research to find the most relevant books or other resources on a topic or topics such as those listed below or compiled as a resource that will enhance the historical, philosophical, and/or theological substance of a writing project they intend to create.

-Students plan a course of study and petition for a professor to approve, suggest, or require additions or substitutions.
-Once approved, the student reads, summarizes and writes about the learning journey the class has provided, highlighting insights and struggles and the final result in the formation of his or her attitudes.
-One or more of the class projects may be integrated into of the dissertation.
+Students plan a course of study and request that a professor approve, suggest, or require additions or substitutions.
+Once approved, students read, summarize and write about the learning journey the class has provided, highlighting insights and struggles and the final result in the formation of their attitude.

 Currently approved general topics:

 Wisdom 601, The Crusades from Christian and Islamic perspectives

 Wisdom 602, Revivals, a historical perspective

 Wisdom 604, World Religions

 Wisdom 605, Philosophical roots of Christian theology